Confirm whether launch timing fits

 $9,460/month for ten copies of the four published standalone apps before Ops Tool, Finance / Back Office, Jobs, Marketing, Master AI, Reader, Training, and included AI are counted.

-Standalone apps remain available, but this section is reference math only.
-Use it only when the real decision is whether one workflow should stay separate from the full platform.
+Standalone apps remain available.
+This comparison is most useful when deciding whether one workflow should stay separate from the full platform.

 $199/month